Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

   - significantly shorter,
   - almost as fast as one written using the basic API layer.

-The code written using this layer expresses in a declarative way *what* it does, rather then *how*.
+The code written using this layer expresses in a declarative way *what* it does, rather than *how*.
 Let's look at code samples.

 ### Server side